lynt-dev/Mental-Health-in-NC/README.md

 - Original .csv file for the dataset used to compile a data subset.
 - The final .csv file for the compiled dataset.

-### What this Repository Can be Used For
+### Uses for this Repository
 - To determine new ways to improve mental health aid across the state of North Carolina.
+- To analyze the trends of mental health across various counties.
+- This data could be looked at by psychologists or anyone interested in studying trends of mental health in North Carolina counties.

+---

 ## Getting Started
-### Locating Files
+### Locating & Importing Files
 The County Health .csv file is the only file that was used to compile the NC Mental Health subset.
-It can be found at the top of the repository.
+It can be found linked at the top of the repository.
 - Download the County Health .csv file and upload it into a program that runs Python.
 (Google Colabotory is what was used to create this subset, but any program that runs Python will work.)
 - Make sure to import the Pandas package into your Python notebook.
 Further instructions for importing Pandas can be found in the Python notebook.
-(This notebook is linked at the top of the repository as well, labelled as "Documentation").
+(This notebook is linked at the top of the repository as well, linked as "Documentation.ipynb").